 The Web Content Accessibility Guidelines (WCAG 2.1) are part of a collection of web accessibility guidelines issued by the World Wide Web Consortium’s Web Accessibility Initiative (WAI), the most extensive international standards organization on the Internet.

-The WCAG 2.1 guidelines outline how digital resources and technologies can be made available to all, including those with the following disabilities:
+The WCAG 2.1 guidelines outline how digital resources and technologies can be made available to all.

 What Does The AuDSEO ADA/WCAG Compliance Tool Do?